hallaj/inupypi/README.md

 Deploy with Apache
 ==================

-1. Run the inupypi_configure.py script and fill in the values:
+1. Run the inupypi_configure.py script and fill in the values.
+By default the user/group is inupypi and default config file is inupypi.conf:

-    python inupypi_configure.py
+    inupypi_configure.py

 2. Copy the file to your apache configuration folder and keep your fingers crossed.